Strength in Moral Character, not in Numbers, Skills or Stuff

 As I was preparing this Posting in my mind, I thought about the old-testament biblical account of Gideon and the Midianites (Judges, Chapters 6-8).
 300 Israelite soldiers (reduced in number, by God’s instruction, from 32,000) defeated the “Midianites, the Amalekites and all the other eastern peoples who had settled in the valley, thick as locusts.
 Their camels could no more be counted than the sand on the seashore.”
 When it was all said and done, those 300 defeated hundreds of thousands.
 But, of course, God’s intent was for the Israelites to depend on Him versus themselves (strength in numbers . . . not).
 He did not need 32,000.
 He did not need 300.
 He just wanted the best and the best to be focused on the task as a unified team.
 It was not the quantity but the integrity.

-If you don’t already have a close-knit group of like-minded people, from whom you can choose to join your survival team, how do you find these people?
-Ah, the old conundrum: how do you identify moral, trustworthy people, to whom you can identify yourself as a prepper, without 1) compromising your security in such a way as to render your preps irrelevant, and 2) identifying those, into whose hands you've placed your life, who will fumble the ball and sacrifice you, and other members of your team, for their own benefit.
-From what I've been able to tell by reading threads about this issue, the Common Interest Groups (CIGs) that seem to work, are those that have built up over time, slowly, and composed of friends with whom people have had long-time relationships.
-So, the key is “don’t be in a rush” to gather your team.
+If you don't already have a close-knit group of like-minded people, from whom you can choose to join your survival team?
+How do you find these people?
+Ah, the old conundrum: how do you identify moral, trustworthy people, to whom you can identify yourself as a prepper without compromising your security in such a way as to render your preps irrelevant; connecting with someone, into whose hands you've placed your life, who will fumble the ball and sacrifice you, and other members of your team, for their own benefit?
+From my research on this topic, the Common Interest Groups (CIGs) seem to work best; those that have built up over time, slowly, and composed of friends with whom people have had long-time relationships.
+So, the key is "don't be in a rush" to gather your team.
 Your life and safety will depend on it.